demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ##### Common HTTP codes

+400: Bad request, double-check filters & arguments.
 401/403: Usually means that authentication failed.
 See the authentication section and Permissions sections above.
+404: Not found, double-check the resource you were looking for exit in the 3rd party UI.
-429: RAte limit means that too many requests were issued by the user to the server.
+429: Rate limit means that too many requests were issued by the user to the server.
 500: Internal server error usually implies the server was unable to process the request.
 Try to wait a few minutes before attempting to execute again, sometimes issues with the 3rd party server will pass after several minutes.
 If the issue persists, try to make sure integration-specific parameters are entered correctly and are well formatted.

 #### Python error